-The first data item is a URI for the registrar.
-The second data item is a platform label to indicate the particular platform that was certified.
-For platform certifications only these two are needed.

-A DLOA may equally apply to an application.
-In that case it has the URI for the registrar, a platform label and additionally an application label.

-The method of combining the registrar URI, platform label and possibly application label is specified in [DLOA].
+This claim MUST be encoded as an array with either two or three elements.
+The first element MUST be the URI for the registrar.
+The second element MUST be a platform label indicating which platform was certified.
+If the DLOA applies to an application, then the third element is added which MUST be an application label.
+The method of constructing the registrar URI, platform label and possibly application label is specified in [DLOA].